juju/docs/src/en/config-scaleway.md

 ## Bootstrapping

-Now you can bootstrap your Scaleway environment.
-You need to route the command through the scaleway plugin that we installed via pip.
+You can now bootstrap your Scaleway environment.
+You need to route the command through the scaleway plugin that we installed via pip:

 ```bash
 juju scaleway bootstrap
 ```

 All machines created by this plugin will have the Juju environment name as a prefix for their servers name, for instance `scaleway-XXXYYYZZZ`

-After your environment is bootstrapped you can add additional machines to it via the `add-machine` command, for instance the following will add 2 additional machines:
+After your environment is bootstrapped you can add additional machines to it via the `add-machine` command, for instance the following will add 2 additional
+machines:

 ```bash
 juju scaleway add-machine -n 2
 juju status
 ```

-You can now use standard Juju commands to deploy service workloads (also known as charms):
+You can now use standard Juju commands to deploy services via charms:

 ```bash
 juju deploy wordpress